 - S implies I

-Because this approach develops a Gantt chart, you also build consensual understanding and shared ownership.
+Because this approach develops input for a Gantt chart, you also build consensual understanding and shared ownership.
 Furthermore, a facilitated effort captures the group’s personality, not a lone myopic view from one person’s office or cubicle.
 An illustrative Gantt chart follows, displaying activities and assignments supporting a Scorecard project:

 A Roles and Responsibility Matrix (RACI or RASI or LACTI) Captures WHO Does WHAT By WHEN